macaw-cad/react-jss-typescript-starter/README.md

 The `index.js` script contains all required code (server bundle with all components is embeded).

 Currently the Node web server runs in connected mode.
 Disconnected mode will come soon.

+### Ports in use

+Sometimes when doing development anbd stopping a running process a port remains still in use.
+I have this sometimes when developing disconnected where a dummy layout service is running on port 3042.
+If this happens to you, you can kill the process using the (Windows only) command:

+`kill-ip.bat 3042`

 # Docker